joeldevlearning/whois-prototype/docs/api-overview.md

 Exactly phrased queries may want to disable auto wildcards.

-###What input does the API accept? reject?
-- ACCEPT Any alphanumeric string
-- ACCEPT any string of 100 characters or less
-- ACCEPT one or more wildcard `*` symbols in a string
-- ACCEPT one or more dash `-` symbols in a string

-...
-- REJECT any non-alphanumeric characters (excluding `*` and `-`)
-- REJECT a string longer than 100 characters

 ##Implementation

 ###Component Overview
 The client makes a GET request to api.php, which creates a Query object.
 This object holds the query state.
 The query is passed down a pipeline of actions.
 Each action operates on the query's internal fields (mostly public arrays with no getters/setters).

 ###Pipeline actions:
 ####Clean